 152. It's hard for people even to imagine what I have been through.
 I have been damaged psychologically, physically and sexually.
 Mentally and physically I am not well.
 I've had to live with this for fifty seven years.
-It's all been brushed under the carpet.
-Nobody has wanted to know about what happened.
-My life has been ruined because of all of this.
-You can't imagine the damage that has been inflicted on me.
+It's all been brushed under the

-- 153. In the second of the sec - 154.
+- known for crime and doing sexual things.
+That family has been all over the papers.
+I know from speaking to other people that is not a liked man.
+I still have a fear of him.
+I'm worried what might happen because I have reported him for what he has done. - 154.
 Throughout all my time in care I can count on one hand the number of times I was visited.
 Everybody else got visits.
 Nobody wanted to know me.
 It made me feel as if I was an orphan being placed in orphanages.
 That hurt me.
 It wasn't nice not getting visitors.
 Not having visits wasn't the main reason why I ran away though.
 There were always reasons like the bullying and abuse that made me run away. - 155.
 The kind of people I went around with were always older than me.
 They used me.
 They have used me to line their pockets.
 I have had doings off of certain individuals in my life.
 I've been left feeling frightened to say "no".
 I am still not able to speak my mind to this very day.
 That's horrible. - 156.
 My life has been all about being passed about.
 I have been institutionalised.
 I quite liked my prison life.
 I always got all the good jobs.
 I was always polite and gave the prison officers respect.
 I did as I was told.
 Growing up I didn't really have an outside life to compare to my time in care.
 I think that is why, although I was in institutions and prisons, I sometimes had an ok time.
 All I had was other prisons and institutions to compare my time with. - 157.
 I would never have turned out the way I have today if I hadn't had led the life I had.
 I think I would have been a normal person if I hadn't been in these places.
 It's left me unable to hold down conversations.
 I can't hold down a relationship.
 I can't communicate.
 There is nothing in between my ears.
 All I talk about is my past.
 When I'm out and about all I want to talk about is jails and prisons.
 Nobody wants to hear about that sort of thing.
 I've been told that by people in pubs.
 They tell me to keep my mouth shut, speak to other people or get out.
 It's a horrible feeling to be told that.
 I'm speaking about these things because it is all I know.